tylerlwsmith/2024-blog/README.md

 [Roots Bedrock](https://roots.io/bedrock/) was used to install WordPress.
 Bedrock provides a more modern WordPress experience, with WP core backed by Composer and plugins backed by Composer + [WordPress Packagist](https://wpackagist.org/).
 When `WP_ENV=production`, users can't install new plugins.
 This combination of features makes WordPress more secure and easier to manage at the expense of having a Bedrock-incompatable theme/plugin break WordPress.

-For new endpoints or modifications to WordPress, I opted to put this functionality in the theme's `functions.php` file.
+For new endpoints and modifications to WordPress, I opted to put this functionality in the theme's `functions.php` file.
 Storing this behavior in the theme is considered an anti-pattern in the WordPress community because functionality and presentation should be separate concerns.
 However, these concerns _are_ separate because this is a headless WordPress app, and the WordPress theme handles all of the functionality.

 ## Potential improvements